 Believe it or not, free mods will likely co-exist with Creation Club content

 We’re roughly one month removed from E3 2017, away from the buzz, noise and hyperbole that usually accompanies such a spectacle.
 Many are enamoured by Mario being able to “capture” and become various creatures and objects in Super Mario Odyssey.
-Sony had the most number of impressive trailers with God of War, Days Gone, Detroit: Become Human.
+Sony had the most number of impressive trailers with Days Gone, Detroit: Become Human.
 Microsoft made an impact with the Xbox One X and by hosting the gameplay reveal of Anthem.
 And say what you will about EA but Star Wars: Battlefront 2 and A Way Out look legitimately impressive.
 Ubisoft…well, let’s not talk about Ubisoft right now.

 "The process may sound strict but that’s because Bethesda developers themselves will be working with the Creators on this content, including handling QA testing and localizing content."